 Soviet-era Ladas (cheaply made, no frill, vehicles) are seen occasionally on the roads, and concrete Stalinist-style buildings pop up amongst the more modern buildings of Hungary’s capital city, Budapest.
 As the Soviet influence is stripped away, a new era of Westernism, full of hope and economic rebound, is present.

 The language is equally as odd and full of tumultuous history as well.
 Hungary is surrounded by a patchwork of German, Slavic, and Romanic languages.
 Hungarian itself though, sits isolated on its own idiomatic island.
-The root of this language can be traced by to the nomadic tribesmen that conquered the region over 1,000 years ago and can be traced back to west Siberia.
+The root of this language can be traced by to the nomadic tribesmen that conquered the region over 1,000 years ago and can be traced back to West Siberia.
 It is complex, strange sounding, and notorious for extremely long words.
-Lazslo speaks decent English, but with a thick Hungarian accent.
+Lazslo speaks decent English but with a thick Hungarian accent.

-Mending the gap
+Mending the Gap

 The day’s hunt was hard and fruitless with countless miles spent spotting and stalking.
 Nothing replenished our spirits though like a hot bowl of soup spiced with Hungarian paprika, a cold pilsner, a shot of Jägermeister, and conversation.
 We laugh for hours in broken English; playing a game of charades to fill in the blanks.
 There is a common theme, and with the help of an iPhone, we bond as we recount hunting stories and share stereotypical “grip-and-grin” photos.
 It is endearing to me and in my opinion, what hunting is all about.

 From drastically different backgrounds, Jamie and I, American, and Lazslo and Zoltan, Hungarian, all of us living through the Cold War.
-We sit and dine in the exact room that former socialist and communist leaders such as Leonid Brezhnev, former president of the U.S.S.R. and Fidel Castro, communist dictator of Cuba sat.
+We sit and dine in the exact room where former socialist and communist leaders such as Leonid Brezhnev, former president of the U.S.S.R., and Fidel Castro, communist dictator of Cuba sat.
 Both Brezhnev and Castro were here for the same reason Jamie and I are—red stag.

-Keep going
+Keep Going

 The next morning, we all wake well before sunrise and shuffle back into the truck.
 In contrast to the day before, the forest is alive with the roars of stag, and again Zoltan begins his morning ritual of judging the wind with cheap cigarettes.
 This is probably not suggested as a metric due to the inherent danger of spooking the beasts with stray secondhand smoke.
-However, for Zoltan it seems to work.
+However, for Zoltan, it seems to work.

 Suddenly, Zoltan motions for us to get down, a stag is approaching, and we prepare to shoot.
 A cigarette hangs from Zoltan’s lip like a dangling limb on a tree.
 He is motionless.
 The smoke slowly rises like our anticipation.
 Lumbering through the trees appears a massive stag, and Zoltan directs us to set up for the shot.
 With the precision of a surgeon, Jamie lets the shot break.
 It’s perfect.